-For more information on calculating PV system payback, go to www.ongrid.net/payback.
-Additional tools for calculating payback are listed at left.
+For more information on calculating PV system payback, go to OnGrid Solar.
+Additional tools for calculating payback are listed below.
 Be aware that some tools don’t account for tiered or time-of-use electric rates in interaction with PV production, and therefore their results may over- or underestimate the value of a PV system in a particular situation.

 Going solar, like any other major purchase, is a “buyer beware” situation.
 In addition to avoiding oversimplified estimates, be cautious of aggressive sales pitches and overly optimistic financial analyses.